vistalab-technion/cs236781/_pages/assignments.md

 and also about how to use notebooks in [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/user/notebook.html).

-Note that if you are familiar with the regular `jupyter notebook` you can use that instead of `jupyter lab`.
+Note that if you are familiar with and prefer the regular `jupyter notebook` you can use that instead of `jupyter lab`.

 ### Implementing your solution and answering questions